 What are the aims of Power of Choice?

-Power Of Choice aims to provide more opportunities for business owners to make informed choices about the way they use electricity based on the benefits that end-use services provide.
+Power Of Choice aims to provide more opportunities for business owners to make informed choices about how they use electricity based on the benefits of end-use services.
 POC’s ultimate aim is for consumers to be in the best position to decide what works for them.

-It also aims to give businesses more insight into their energy consumption patterns in real-time, to allow them to take advantage of demand response offers.
+It also aims to give businesses more insight into their energy consumption patterns in real time.
+This allows them to take advantage of demand response offers.
 Use less at peak times and you will get paid for it.

-The POC also aims to reform distribution network pricing principles with the aim of improving consumer understanding of cost-reflective network tariffs and giving people more opportunities to be rewarded for changing their consumption patterns.
+The POC also aims to reform distribution network pricing principles to improve consumer understanding of cost-reflective network tariffs and give people more opportunities to be rewarded for changing their consumption patterns.

 It will also clarify existing provisions regarding the ability of the market operator, AEMO, to collect information on demand-side participation to make its market operational functions more efficient.